Prague Experience logoPrague tourist information & travel guide logo

 Cakes, Ice-cream and Hot Chocolate

-There is a seating inside Café Hajek, but on a nice day you may prefer to take your refreshments away and sit in the nearby Franciscan Garden.
+There is seating inside Café Hajek, but on a nice day you may prefer to take your refreshments away and sit in the nearby Franciscan Garden.

 Franciscan Garden & Playground